 Ikaria, Greece is one of the healthiest places in the world, having a large population of centenarians who live active lives well into old age.

-But having one of the healthiest diets in the world doesn’t mean you can’t indulge in dessert!
-So if you’re interested in learning how to cook an Ikarian diet, you’re going to need to know how to make some classic Greek desserts!
+So if you’re interested in learning how to cook an Ikarian diet, you’re going to need to know how to make some tasty treats!

 Intake’s mission is to improve global health through data-driven nutrition.
 Our blog provides information, education, tools, and tips about all things related to nutrition, including healthy eating, disease prevention, peak performance, and personalization.
 Sign up for alerts on new posts and product updates!